 © Nikita Chuntomov

-As a performer, Cecile plays the major works for ondes, in solo recital, chamber music (with piano, ondes sextet), with orchestra (Concertos by Landowski, Jolivet, Hétu), opera (Jeanne d'Arc au bûcher) and also the masterpieces of Olivier Messiaen (Turangalila-Symphony, Petites Liturgies de la présence divine).
-She likes to introduce the repertoire for her instrument in solo recital in atypical and intimate venues as the Perm State Art Gallery (RU) or La Chapelle du Croisty (FR).
-She is invested in the microtonale music and has realised the French Premiere and the first world recording for the Label Shiiin of the Fourth symphonic Fragment for Ondes Martenot and pianos tuned in quarter tones by Ivan Wyschnegradsky.
+As an involved performer, Cecile plays the major works for ondes, in solo, chamber music, concertos and also the masterpieces of Olivier Messiaen.
+She likes to introduce the repertoire for her instrument in atypical and intimate venues as the Perm State Art Gallery (RU) or La Chapelle du Croisty (FR).
+She is invested in the microtonale music and realised the French Premiere and the first world recording for the Label Shiiin of the Fourth symphonic Fragment for Ondes Martenot and four pianos tuned in quarter tones by Ivan Wyschnegradsky.

-Cecile is the holder of a Master's degree in musicology, working on the indetermination in the musical pieces of John Cage.
-She gave lectures and wrote articles on contemporary music for several Festivals.
+She is graduated of the Paris and Lyon Conservatoires, and supported by the Fondation de France, Fondation Meyer and Mécénat Musical Société Générale.
+She is the holder of a Master's degree in ondes Martenot and in musicology, working on the indetermination in the musical pieces of John Cage.
+She gave lectures and wrote articles on contemporary music for several festivals.

 Recently, Cecile has rediscover the first work composed for the ondes by the Greek composer Dimitrios Levidis and she is currently the only one playing it throughout the world.
 It is a masterpiece for ondes and orchestra called Symphonic Poeme, and in a mixed aesthetic sometimes sounding with oriental colours, sometimes close to French early 20th music.